-- (a) The state officers shall be President, President-Elect and Secretary. - (b) Regional Representatives from each SEAN Region (Metro, Northeast, Southeast, Western) shall be elected as members of the Executive Committee.
-Regional Representatives will be elected from each region's delegation, by delegates from each region, at Delegate Assembly.

-- (c) An Underclass Representative, a freshman or sophomore at the time of election at Delegate Assembly, shall also serve on the Executive Committee. - (d) A candidate for Outreach to Teach coordinator shall apply to and be appointed each year by the Executive Committee to a term of one year.
-The candidate must be from the region of the upcoming Outreach to Teach site.
-Outreach to Teach will rotate among regions in this order: Metro, Northeast, Southeast, Western. - (e) Students appointed or elected to an NEA national committee or office shall be included as an ex-officio member of the Executive Committee without voting privileges, and duties assigned and determined by the Executive Committee. - (f) Liaisons from NSEA active shall be included as exofficio members of the Executive Committee without voting privileges.
+- (a) The state officers shall be President, President-Elect and Secretary. - (b) Regional Representatives from each NSEA-AE Region (Metro, Northeast, Southeast, Western) shall be elected as members of the Executive Committee.
+Regional Representatives will be elected from each region's delegation, by delegates from each region, at Delegate Assembly. - (c) An Underclass Representative, a freshman or sophomore at the time of election at Delegate Assembly, shall also serve on the Executive Committee. - (d) Students appointed or elected to an NEA national committee or office shall be included as an ex-officio member of the Executive Committee without voting privileges, and duties assigned and determined by the Executive Committee. - (e) Liaisons from NSEA active shall be included as exofficio members of the Executive Committee without voting privileges. - SECTION 2.

-SECTION 2.
 Election.
 The President, President-Elect, Secretary and Underclass Representative shall be elected by a majority vote of delegates at Delegate Assembly, to be held in the spring of the year.
 Voting delegates shall elect representatives from each of the four regions.
-Beginning in 2016, and continuing from that time forward, there will not be an election for President as the President-Elect will ascend to the presidency.

-SECTION 3.
-Notice of elections for state office will be communicated to SEAN chapter advisors and SEAN members in the Fall semester each year.
+Beginning in 2016, and continuing from that time forward, there will not be an election for President as the President-Elect will ascend to the presidency. - SECTION 3.
+Notice of elections for state office will be communicated to NSEA-AE chapter advisors and members in the Fall semester each year.
 Candidates will complete and submit a candidate application form no later than 30 days prior to Delegate Assembly.
-After receipt of all application forms, candidate biographies will be shared with all members by email one week prior to Delegate Assembly.
+After receipt of all application forms, candidate biographies will be shared with all members by email one week prior to Delegate Assembly. - SECTION 4.

-SECTION 4.
 Term of Office.
 Officers shall assume duties on August 1 following the Delegate Assembly at which they are elected and shall serve a term of one year.
-The existing Executive Committee shall assist the newly elected Executive Committee through a transitional meeting prior August 1.
+The existing Executive Committee shall assist the newly elected Executive Committee through a transitional meeting prior August 1. - SECTION 5.

-SECTION 5.
 Eligibility.
-To be eligible for office or an Executive Committee position, a candidate must be:

-- (a) An undergraduate or a graduate student enrolled in an accredited institution.
+To be eligible for office or an Executive Committee position, a candidate must be: - (a) An undergraduate or a graduate student enrolled in an accredited institution.
 The President-Elect shall be a student with at least four semesters of study remaining at the time of election.
-The Underclass Representative shall be a freshman or sophomore at the time of election. - (b) Preparing for a career related to PK-20 education. - (c) A unified member of SEAN 30 days prior to Delegate Assembly. - (d) In good standing with their local chapter.
+The Underclass Representative shall be a freshman or sophomore at the time of election.

+- (b) Preparing for a career related to PK-20 education. - (c) A unified member of NSEA-AE 30 days prior to Delegate Assembly. - (d) In good standing with their local chapter.

-SECTION 5.
+SECTION 6.
 Duties